HackerED101/Ethical-Hacking-Labs/Recon-ng/Readme.md

           ```
           This command installs the `hackertarget` module which can be used to gather subdomains related to the specified domain.

+          ```bash
+          modules load hackertarget
+          ```
+          This will load that module, without loading you will be unable to use it.

 3. **Set Target Domain:**
    - After loading the module, set the target domain for reconnaissance.
 Replace `certifiedhacker.com` with any target domain:
      ```bash